JetBrains-Research/RefactorInsight/README.md

 ### Settings
 By default, for performance reasons, refactorings are only retrieved from the last 100 commits in history.
 This number can be adjusted in the plugin's settings.
 Alternatively, you can use `Mine All Refactorings` action in the `Tools` menu to go through all commits in the history of your project.
+The plugin also keeps track of new commits and processes them.
 The detected code refactorings are stored in `.idea/refactorings.xml`.
 If this file is deleted, RefactorInsight will mine refactorings again once you make a commit.